prethiee/prethiee.github.io/_posts/2020-09-29-grouping-nodes-view-mode.md

 ![force-using-fields](/blog-29-sep/view-setting-2.png)

 Now, again click on settings under unformatted list.
-Now it shows the option to group by fields.
-Select the respective field by which the nodes could be grouped.
+It shows the option to group by fields.
+Select the respective field by which the nodes should be grouped, aand apply the changes.

 ![group-field](/blog-29-sep/view-setting-3.png)